mate01228/UFCDataVisualizer/README.md

 - Interactive Data Visualizations: High quality plots that visualize complex data points into disgestable insights

 # Methodology and Statistics
 This project focuses on more than just making charts.
-As a Statistics major my goal was to show meaningful connections between well known and unknown fight statistics to better understand a fighters style and effectiveness.
+As a Statistics majors our goal was to show meaningful connections between well known and unknown fight statistics to better understand a fighters style and effectiveness.

 - Data Cleaning/KPI Indentification: Handled irrelevant data to streamline the data analysis process